WebDevStudios/nextjs-wordpress-starter/lib/next-api/README.md

 # /lib/next-api

-Queries and config for interacting with our Next.js API routes, defined in `pages/api/`.
+Queries and config for interacting with our <a href="https://nextjs.org/docs/api-routes/introduction">Next.js API Routes</a>, defined in `pages/api/`.

-<a href="https://nextjs.org/docs/api-routes/introduction">Next.js API Routes docs</a>